CHAMPIONING THE ARTS

 The School’s Arts facilities include Downside Abbey Church – the perfect venue for musicians to perform in; a Performing Arts Centre which has a 400-seat theatre, music rooms and a recording studio; and a Mac Studio dedicated to music.
 Music is always high on the agenda, with four choirs, an orchestra and various bands including Rock Band and the CCF Pipe Band, and the school’s Schola Cantorum is the oldest Roman Catholic school choir in the United Kingdom.

-Click here to find out more about visiting us and to register your interest for the Subject Fair or Sixth Form.
+Click here to find out more about visiting us.

 One-fifth of pupils experience the physical and mental benefits of singing in a choir.
 ISI Report 2018